LogRocket vs FullStory: Features, Pricing, and Best Fit in 2026

 • A free-forever plan has limited features and allows you to record 1,000 sessions/month

-• When you sign up for a free trial, you can test the Business edition for 14 days and record up to 5000 sessions
+• When you sign up for a free trial, you can test the Business edition for 14 days and record up to 5,000 sessions.
+It offers access to a demo version you can explore

-• If you’re interested in the enterprise version, you can contact a sales representative
+• If you’re interested in the Enterprise version, you can contact a sales representative

 Although FullStory doesn’t reveal its pricing plans on its website, user reviews have shown that FullStory is more expensive than LogRocket.
 Either way, both tools have a free plan that lets you test all features before you decide which one to use.